wp-plugins/multiple-sidebar-generator/readme.txt

 == Description ==

-Multiple Sidebar Generator Plugin is a light Plugin advanced version of the WordPress Posts widget allowing increased customization to display recent posts and other posts from all categories and taxonomy or from custom post types.
+Multiple Sidebar Generator Plugin to easily create many custom sidebars.
+These sidebars can then select in the creation of a post / page / custom post type.
+We give an order, and select several at once.

 Features: